 - Aesthetics;

 - Connectivity;

 - Convenience and Accessibility;

 - Context Sensitivity;

-- Cost Effectiveness;
+- Cost Effectiveness:

 - Diversity of Facility Types;

 - Comfort, Safety and Security;

 - Sustainability; and

 - Visibility.

-The recommended ATMP network features approximately 100 km of proposed new facilities on city roads and 83 km of proposed new off-road facilities (including in-boulevard facilities along City roads).
-The City's active transportation network will then comprise approximately 238 km of facilities, which includes approximately 56 km of existing facilities.
-In addition to the City of Oshawa's ATMP network, the Region's Cycling Plan includes 7 km of existing facilities and 50 km of proposed facilities, which will result in a 295 km active transportation network in Oshawa.
+The recommended ATMP network features approximately 110 km of proposed new facilities on City roads and 88 km of proposed new off-road facilities (which include in-boulevard facilities along City roads).
+The City's active transportation network will then comprise approximately 260 km of facilities, which includes approximately 62 km of existing facilities.
+In addition to the City of Oshawa's ATMP network, the Region's Cycling Plan includes 7 km of existing facilities and 43 km of proposed facilities, which will result in a 310 km active transportation network in Oshawa.

 Sidewalks are a key component of active transportation infrastructure in the City.
 Recognizing that resources available for funding active transportation projects must be balanced with other municipal service needs, it is important that active transportation funding decisions be based on determining which projects provide the greatest possible public benefit in the most efficient way.
 Having said that, all active transportation facilities need to be made compliant with the Accessibility for Ontarians with Disabilities Act (AODA) in a timely fashion.
 Addressing sidewalk deficiencies (such as gaps in existing sidewalks and areas that were developed without sidewalks) along recommended on-road active transportation routes should be the focus of a sidewalk retrofit prioritization program.
 Bridging gaps in sidewalks elsewhere in the City likewise requires attention, to facilitate access to and the use of active transportation routes.

 In Oshawa, cyclists (excluding e-bikes) are currently permitted to use pedestrian sidewalks for travel, with the exception of sidewalks in the vicinity of the downtown (as per By-law 78-91).
-Since sidewalks are not designed for use by cyclists, it is recommended that the City revise the current bylaw to restrict the use of sidewalks by adult cyclists, although children would still be to cycle on sidewalks.
+Since sidewalks are not designed for use by cyclists, it is recommended that the City revise the current bylaw to restrict the use of sidewalks by cyclists 14+ years old, although children 13 years old and under would still be able to cycle on sidewalks together with accompanying adults.

-4-1 That Council endorse the Existing and Proposed Active Transportation Routes maps as the basis for budgeting, financing and phasing the implementation of the City's active transportation network.
+- 4-1 That Council endorse the Existing and Proposed Active Transportation Routes maps as the basis for budgeting, financing and phasing the implementation of the City's active transportation network. - 4-2 That the City's Active Transportation Network be reviewed, evaluated and updated at least every five years, and involve a public consultation component.
+Consideration should also be given to improving, expanding and adding missing links to the network through opportunities offered by unopened road allowances, hydro rights-of-way, existing or abandoned rail corridors, open space and recreation areas, development projects, and future roadway improvements. - 4-3 That a future Harmony Creek Trail connection across Highway 401 be considered at such time when improvements to the Harmony Road interchange at Highway 401 proceed.

-- 4-2 That the City's Active Transportation Network be reviewed, evaluated and updated at least every five years, and involve a public consultation component.
-Consideration should also be given to improving, expanding and adding missing links to the network through opportunities offered by unopened road allowances, hydro rights-of-way, existing or abandoned rail corridors, open space and recreation areas, development projects, and future roadway improvements. - 4-3 That a future Harmony Creek Trail connection across Highway 401 be considered at such time when improvements to the Harmony Road interchange at Highway 401 proceed. - 4-4 That the ATMP be flexible to accommodate route revisions and/or changes in facility types, provided that continuity and functionality of the route is maintained in the same general location. - 4-5 That the City proactively initiate discussions on improvements that require approvals from the Region and other partners, including adjacent municipalities, and MTO.
-This plan incorporates the network identified in the 2012 Regional Cycling Plan and no changes are anticipated apart from some minor connecting links. - 4-6 That the City consider amending By-law 78-91 to restrict cyclists over the age of 13 from the use of all sidewalks in the City with the exception of an adult who is accompanying children age 13 or younger.
+- 4-4 That the ATMP be flexible to accommodate route revisions and/or changes in facility types, provided that continuity and functionality of the route is maintained in the same general location. - 4-5 That the City proactively initiate discussions on improvements that require approvals from the Region and other partners, including adjacent municipalities, and MTO.
+This plan incorporates the network identified in the 2012 Regional Cycling Plan and no changes are anticipated apart from some minor connecting links. - 4-6 That the City consider amending By-law 78-91 to restrict cyclists over the age of 13 from using sidewalks in the City with the exception of cyclists accompanying children age 13 or younger.